Financial Risk Management on a Neutral Atom Quantum Processor: Quantum-enhanced Classifier

+After the entire ensemble of weak learners $h_{i=1\hdots N}$ has been trained, a strong classifier $C$ is built by combining the weak learners.
+The optimal combination is obtained through the optimization of binary weights $w\in\mathbb{B}^N$ that minimize the following cost function

-where $h_{i}(\vec{x})\in[-1,1]$ is the $i$-th weak learner, $\vec{x}_{s}$ are the data samples, and $y_{s}(\vec{x})\in[-1,1]$ the classification labels.
+where $w_i$ is the $i$-th binary weight, $h_{i}(\vec{x_s})\in[-1,1]$ is the prediction of the $i$-th weak learner for the data point $\vec{x}_{s}$, and $y_{s}\in[-1,1]$ the classification labels.
 A regularization term parameterized by $\lambda$ helps to favor better generalization of the model on new data by penalizing too complex ensembles with many weak learners.
 As the number of learners increases, the space of possible binary weigths expands exponentially.
-Minimizing $\mathcal{H}_Q$ is in fact an NP-hard problem. \\
+Minimizing $\mathcal{H}$ is in fact an NP-hard problem. \\

 Expanding the squared term in the above equation and dropping the constant terms, which are irrelevant to the minimization problem, we can reformulate the cost function as

 with ${\rm Corr}(h_{i},h_{j})=\sum_{s}h_{i}(\vec{x}_{s})h_{j}(\vec{x}_{s})$ and ${\rm Corr}(h_{i}, y)=\sum_{s}h_{i}(\vec{x}_{s})y_{s}$.
 On the one hand, the weak classifiers whose outputs correlate well with the labels cause the second term to be lowered via ${\rm Corr}(h_{i},y)$.
 On the other hand, via the quadratic part ${\rm Corr}(h_{i}, h_{j})$ describing the correlations between the weak classifiers, pairs of strongly correlated classifiers increase the value of the cost function, thereby increasing the chance for one of them to be switched off.
 This is in line with the general paradigm of ensemble methods for promoting a diversification of the ensemble in order to improve the model generalization on unseen data. \\